Predicting Visual Exemplars of Unseen Classes for Zero-Shot Learning: Introduction

+Our proposed method tackles the two challenges for ZSL simultaneously.
+First, unlike most of the existing ZSL methods, we acknowledge that semantic representations may not necessarily contain visually discriminating properties of objects classes.
+As a result, we demand that the \emph{predictive} constraint be imposed explicitly.
+In our case, we assume that the cluster centers of visual feature vectors are our \emph{target} semantic representations.
+Second, we leverage structural relations on the clusters to further regularize the model, strengthening the usefulness of the clustering structure assumption for model selection.

-We validate the effectiveness of the proposed approach on four benchmark datasets for ZSL, including the full ImageNet dataset with more than 20,000 unseen classes.
+We validate the effectiveness of our proposed approach on four benchmark datasets for ZSL, including the full ImageNet dataset with more than 20,000 unseen classes.
 Despite its simplicity, our approach outperforms other existing ZSL approaches in most cases, demonstrating the potential of exploiting the structural relatedness between visual features and semantic information.
+Additionally, we complement our empirical studies with extensions from zero-shot to few-shot learning, as well as analysis of our approach.

 The rest of the paper is organized as follows.
-We discuss relevant work in Sec.~\ref{sRelated}, describe our proposed approach in Sec.~\ref{sApproach}, demonstrate its superior performance in Sec.~\ref{sExp}, and conclude in Sec.~\ref{sDiscuss}.
+We describe our proposed approach in Sect.~\ref{EXEM}.
+We demonstrate the superior performance of our method in Sect.~\ref{sExp}.
+We discuss relevant work in Sect.~\ref{sRelated} and finally conclude in Sect.~\ref{sDiscuss}.